flagFounded: 1991, taken over by Westpac in 2008

 account_balanceLender type: Non-Bank that’s owned by a Major Bank

-They have some unique home loans and credit policies combined with some good interest rates, which means they are a viable option to the other banks.
-They’ve got the financial strength of Westpac but they’ve got a higher level of service as their home loan centres are all franchisees.
+They have some unique home loans and credit policies combined with some good interest rates and great customer service thanks to their franchisee model, which means they are a viable option to the other banks.

 How do Rams’ home loans compare?